-Our services are thankfully now taking place physically in the church once more.
+Our services are thankfully taking place physically in the church.

-Our midweek Prayer Meeting and Bible Study on Wednesdays at 8pm is also resumed in the church.
-The next meeting is on August 12th at 8pm.
+Our midweek Prayer Meeting and Bible Study on Wednesdays at 8pm is also taking place physically in the church.
+The next meeting is on October 21st at 8pm.

 For those unable to attend in person, both the Sunday services and the midweek Bible Study are being live-streamed via Zoom.
 Please email firstname.lastname@example.org for the link.